isteez/circleRecognition/README.md

 Current gestures recognized:
   - circle

-Feature gestures to be recognized:
+Future gestures to be recognized:
   - arrow

 The current implementation is using only one test to verify if the shape drawn is a circle or not.